School planning for curriculum implementation

 • engaging students (including assessment)

-• engaging parents (including reporting).
+• engaging parents (including reporting)

-SIP alignment
+SEP alignment

-Curriculum reform activities should be aligned to existing SIP initiatives that focus on school priorities related to continuous improvement and student learning outcomes.
+Curriculum reform activities should be aligned to existing SEP initiatives that focus on school priorities related to continuous improvement and student learning outcomes.
 Schools need to consider which of their current initiatives best reflects this focus.

 • What activities will the school undertake to engage teachers with the new syllabuses and explore the evidence underpinning these changes?
-How will such a significant change be managed?

 • What activities and professional learning will the school undertake to support teachers in planning and programming for curriculum implementation?